Infection & ResponseHow It Works

 How It Works: Antibodies as a Lock-and-Key System

 The specificity of the adaptive immune response depends on a molecular lock-and-key relationship between antigens and antibodies.
-Every pathogen has unique surface molecules called antigens — these are typically proteins or carbohydrates on the pathogen's outer surface.
+Every pathogen has unique surface molecules called antigens — typically proteins on the pathogen's outer surface.
 Each antigen has a specific three-dimensional shape.

-B lymphocytes each carry a unique surface receptor (a form of antibody) with a complementary shape to one specific antigen.
+B lymphocytes each carry a unique surface receptor complementary in shape to one specific antigen.
 When the matching antigen binds to a B cell's receptor, it is like a key fitting into a lock — only the B cell with the right receptor shape will respond.
-This is clonal selection: out of billions of B cells with different receptor shapes, only the one(s) complementary to the invading pathogen's antigen are selected and activated.
+This is clonal selection: out of the many B cells with different receptor shapes, only the one(s) complementary to the invading pathogen's antigen are selected and activated.

-Once activated, the B cell divides rapidly (clonal expansion) to produce a large clone of identical cells.
-Most become plasma cells, which are essentially antibody factories — each plasma cell can secrete thousands of antibody molecules per second.
+Once activated, the B cell divides rapidly (clonal expansion) to produce a large group of identical cells.
+Most become plasma cells, which are essentially antibody factories — each can secrete thousands of antibody molecules per second.
 These antibodies flood into the blood and bind to antigens on the pathogen, tagging them for destruction by phagocytes or preventing them from attaching to host cells.

 Crucially, some activated B cells become long-lived memory B cells.
 These persist in the body for years or decades.
 On second exposure to the same antigen, memory B cells respond within 1–3 days rather than the 5–10 days of the primary response, producing far more antibodies.
 This is why you are immune to diseases you have had before, and why vaccines work — they create memory cells without the risk of the actual disease.